Risingson/eveeyedocs/docs/ui/settings.md

 <!-- #### Hexagonal Map Layout -->
 #### Basic Map Layout
 Eveeye original layout
-#### Hexagon Map Layout
+#### Hexagon Map Layout (Work in progress)
 Work in progress.
 Just a few maps done yet
 #### Legacy Map Layout
 Based on Dotlan layout
-#### Extended Map Layout
+#### Extended Map Layout (Work in progress)
-This will extend maps with routes via different regions connecting back to the current map.
-This gets rendered via an arc with describing text on it.
+This extends maps with routes via different regions connecting back to the current map.
-Additionally this will display how many systems are connected to a system of another region.
+Additionally this will display how many systems are connected to a system of a different region.
 #### Show Unknown Connections
 A connection to that unknown system will get created when pasting cosmic signatures containing an [unknown wormhole](https://eveeye.readthedocs.io/en/latest/map/chain-mapping/).
 Using this option you can turn off displaying those.
 This can be triggered by <img src="https://raw.githubusercontent.com/Risingson/eedocs/master/docs/images/q.png" width="24" height="24" > in the left map menu aswell.